-Use your checkbook, credit card statement, the old receipt-filled shoebox, and your 2006 income tax folder to find all the expenses that could be tax-deductible.
+Use your checkbook, credit card statement, the old receipt-filled shoebox, and last year's income tax folder to find all the expenses that could be tax-deductible.
 Those are the expenses that would qualify for HFSA reimbursement.
-Use these expenses and the lists on page 6 to calculate what you might spend from May 2007 to April 2008.
+Use these expenses and the lists on page 6 to calculate what you might spend from May to April.